-6.1.2 Columbus Geologic Mapping
+6.1.2 Cordex Geologic Mapping

-An area of $\sim$ 5,900 hectares along the east flank of the Monte Cristo Range has been mapped by Cordex geologists at a scale of 1:6,000.
+An area of $\sim$ 5,900 hectares along the east flank of the Monte Cristo Range has been mapped by Cordex geologists (on behalf of Columbus) at a scale of 1:6,000.
 This area included the entire Eastside claim group, but did not include the Castle claims, which were acquired in February 2017.
-More detailed mapping at a scale of 1:1,200 scale has been done in the area of the 2011 - 2016 drilling (Figure 7.2; see Section 10.0).
 The geological mapping delineated the stratigraphic and lithologic units summarized in Section 7.1 and defined the aerial extents of the alteration described in Section 7.2.1.

-The authors have not analyzed the sampling methods, quality, and representativity of surface sampling at the Eastside portion of the property because drilling results form the basis for the mineral resource estimate described in Section 14.0.
+The author has not analyzed the sampling methods, quality, and representativity of surface sampling at the Eastside portion of the property because drilling results form the basis of conclusions and recommendations of this report and for the mineral resource estimate described in Section 14.0.